irmen/prog8/docs/source/programming.rst

 Arrays
 ^^^^^^
 Array types are also supported.
-They can be formed from a list of bytes, words, floats, or addresses of other variables (such as explicit address-of expressions, strings, or other array variables) - values in an array literal always have to be constants.
+They can be formed from a list of booleans, bytes, words, floats, or addresses of other variables
+(such as explicit address-of expressions, strings, or other array variables) - values in an array literal always have to be constants.
 Putting variables inside an array has to be done on a value-by-value basis.
 Here are some examples of arrays::